vmware-tanzu/pinniped/proposals/1125_dynamic-supervisor-oidc-clients/README.md

 #### Security Considerations

-All flows performed against the token endpoint (code exchange, token exchange, etc) with a dynamic client must authenticate said client via client secret basic auth.
+All flows performed against the token endpoint (authcode exchange, token exchange, and refresh) with a dynamic client must authenticate the client via client secret basic auth.

 The above section regarding the client registry implementation covers various security considerations.